perwin/pyimfit/docs/pyimfit_emcee.rst

 MCMC code `emcee <https://github.com/dfm/emcee>`__.

-If you are seeing this as part of the readthedocs.org HTML documentation, you can retrieve the originaly .ipynb file `here <https://github.com/perwin/pyimfit/blob/master/docs/pyimfit_emcee.ipynb>`__.
+If you are seeing this as part of the readthedocs.org HTML documentation, you can retrieve the original .ipynb file `here <https://github.com/perwin/pyimfit/blob/master/docs/pyimfit_emcee.ipynb>`__.

 Some initial setup for nice-looking plots: